Data Theft: What Is It? How Can I Protect Myself?

-Data theft has become an epidemic, impacting not only multinational corporations but also everyday people.
-In the digital domain, cybercriminals exploit technical ignorance, naivety, and human emotions to full effect, with damages forecast to amount to trillions of dollars ⇱ - per year - by 2025.
-Below, we'll let you know what dangers are lurking and how you can effectively and proactively defend against data theft.
+Data theft has become an epidemic, impacting not only multinational corporations but also regular people.
+Cybercriminals exploit technical ignorance, naivety, and human emotions with damages forecast to amount to trillions of dollars - per year - by 2025.

 What Is Data Theft?